kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 - `completion`: A completion callback method with the `TransactionId` or `Error`.

 #### Send Kin with a Whitelist transaction (Fee waived)
+The following paragraphs describe the process of whitelisting a transaction.
+If you want to skip the explanation and jump straight to a code example, see [Send Kin with a whitelist transaction](../quick-start/hi-kin-ios#send-kin-with-a-whitelist-transaction) code included in the [Hello World for iOS](../quick-start/hi-kin-ios) tutorial.

 Transactions are executed on the Kin Blockchain in a two-step process: